kailash-manasarovar/statement/docs/timeline/2024/september.md

 | ![pic]( ../../content/images/targeted-women/car-woman/7.png )
 This picture has the bananas and reminds me of the nude the woman sends while eating a banana.
 This fake account was sent to me at the beginning of October and references "home made poison". |

+## Lourdes with dad

+- My dad was aware of everything that was going on, I had explained everything to him in September 2024 in Lourdes and he appeared to understand the nature of my situation and how much danger I was in.
+- As I told him my story, he kept saying: *heavy*, *heavy*,; I thought it was just him taking the piss, as he usually does.
+He then told me to be careful as I could be beaten by a man and made to be a prostitute.
+- Did he pretend to understand the nature of what was going on, and be supportive to me, and then tell my mother and brother I was not to be believed?
+- One evening we took a walk through the sanctuary.
+As we passed the baths, at the men's side, one of the doors was completely open and you could see all the way into a bathing chamber.
+- This was unprecedented, something you *never* see in Lourdes.
+- I took it to mean Mary was extending my father an invitation to bathe, to cleanse, to redeem himself.
+- He did not accept the invitation.
+- I made sure to remind him the invitation is always open; doing the right thing is always an option.

 ## TEB in Dublin

 - The reason I see Inma in Madrid is because I'm traveling to Dublin for TEB so I drive to Madrid and fly from there.